open-sauced/intro/07-types-of-contributions.md

 - **Create a tutorial**.
 When the documentation about a feature is unavailable, you can address this and create a tutorial that guides users through the feature.

 - **Update the project's documentation**.
-Sometimes, a project has new changes or launches, but the maintainers still need to update the documentation.
+Sometimes, a project has new changes or releases, but the maintainers still need to update the documentation.
 You can help update the documentation to reflect these new changes.

 - **Translations**.
 If you're bilingual, you can contribute to a project by translating the documentation into other languages to reach broader users.